GiuseppeSoriano/MoodPilot/README.md

 1. **Passenger Interaction**:
    - The user fills out a form to rate their ride and uploads a video file through the drag-and-drop interface.
 2. **Backend Processing**:
-   - The video is analyzed for emotion recognition using the HSEmotionONNX model.
+   - The video is analyzed for emotion recognition using the EmoNet model.
    - Feedback data and results are stored in MongoDB.

 ---